bhargavachary/bhargavachary.github.io/CONTRIBUTING.md

 Contact
 - For questions or help creating a reproducible preview, open an issue or mention a maintainer in the PR.

+Note: The site builds reliably on GitHub Pages.
+Local builds require careful version matching (Ruby, Bundler, gems, and any Node toolchain) and may fail or produce different output if versions differ.